AbdessalamBoulaouche/Uchiha_CTF__Tryhackme-writeup/README.md

-# uchiha Ctf - Tyrhackme writeup
+# Rmse uchiha Ctf - Tyrhackme writeup

 First of all